rajatscode/rajatscode/README.md

 # hi there!

-I'm a software engineer who studied computer engineering (mainly signal processing and digital design).
-To look at my internet footprint, check out my [site](https://www.rajats.site).
-I also have a few [gists](https://gist.github.com/rajatscode).
+I'm a software engineer, currently working in back-end development.
+I've also dabbled in full-stack development, cross-platform apps, digital signal processing, and digital design.

-Beyond coding, I enjoy comedy, hardware hacking, biking, and cooking/eating ridiculously spicy food.
+Beyond coding, I enjoy comedy, hardware hacking, biking, and cooking/eating rather spicy food.
 I also have hobbies I do not enjoy, like running.

+To stalk me further, see my [site](https://rajats.site).